-The Seawolves (8-1-0, 5-1-0 ESCHL) hosted the Rhode Island Rams this past weekend.
+The Seawolves (8-1-0, 3-1-0 ESCHL) hosted the Rhode Island Rams this past weekend for a two-game series at The Rinx.
 Stony Brook earned a hard-fought victory on Friday by a score of 4-2, but dropped game two 2-1 on Saturday.

 The Seawolves’ offense came out hot in game one, creating several scoring opportunities in the opening minutes.
 Stony Brook was finally able to break the ice with five minutes remaining in the first period, when right defenseman Spencer Boris sniped a shot from the blue line to give the Seawolves a 1-0 lead.

 They would carry that momentum into the second period, as right winger Shawn Rainville scored off a rebound assisted by left winger Will Kormanik and left defenseman Brendan Fess.
 Rhode Island responded seven minutes later when forward James Belleavoine scored off a deflection following a Seawolf turnover.